-We make and hold in our portfolio a number of land acquisition and development, construction, commercial and industrial, and commercial real estate loans.
-We have increased the amount of these loans in our loan portfolio and intend to continue originating these types of loans.
+We make and hold in our portfolio a number of commercial and industrial, commercial real estate, land acquisition and development, and construction loans.
+We intend to continue originating these types of loans.
 These loans involve credit risks that could adversely affect our financial condition and results of operations.